hsyvy/git-diff/README.md

-# Claude-code Diff Visualizer/Analyzer for VS Code
+# Git Diff: analyze your diff using claude (for VS Code)

 A powerful VS Code extension that uses Claude AI to analyze your git changes and provide intelligent insights about code modifications, potential issues, and suggestions for improvement.